esterpantaleo/etymology/dbnary/README.md

 * travel expense reports
 * which kind of resources can I use to: store the data etc
 * which kind of technical support can I get
-* can I be employed at the same time as the grant: part time job or postdoctoral research contract?
-* the editing tool

 #TECHNICAL DETAILS
 ##VISUALIZATION